How Do Pensions And Life Insurance Work Together?

 • The third is that it can be added to your estate, similar to any other investment fund.

-The specifics of what happens generally depend on the specifics of the product you’ve invested in.
+What happens generally depends on the specifics of the product you’ve invested in.

 Defined benefit pension schemes